New York City Guardianship Attorney

 What Happens at a Guardianship Hearing?

-At the guardianship hearing, the judge will ask the “guardian to be” different questions that the judge may have, anyone who is challenging a guardianship will also be allowed to give the judge reasons they are challenging the guardianship.
+At the guardianship hearing, the judge questions the “guardian to be” and hears any challenges before making a decision.
 After the judge has all the information from everyone, the judge may decide immediately whether to allow or deny the guardianship.